brunswyck/docu/sphinx/_build/html/_sources/cisco.rst.txt

 #.
 Implement security hardware and software, such as firewalls.
 #.
 Keep IOS software up-to-date by installing security patches weekly or daily, if possible.

+QnA
+---
+3 causes of interface up - line protocol down
+* encapsulation mismatch
+* other end = error-disabled
+* hardware

+Type of Ethernet frame that is smaller than 64bytes: runt

+Indication of a media or cable error:
+ CRC error

+A condition that occurs if a collision happens after 512bit have been transmitted: late collision

+a cisco switch feature that limits # of MAC addresses allowed through a port: port security

+a method of port security configuration whereby learned MAC addresses are deleted if the switch is restarted: dynamic

+a method of port security that can be dynamically learned & once learned saved to the configuration saved in NVRAM: sticky

+default security violation for port security: shutdown

+Which command displays information about the auto-MDIX setting for a specific interface?: show controllers

+steps needed to configure a switch for SSH:
+ + Create a local user.
+ + Generate RSA keys.
+ + Configure a domain name.
+ + Use the login local command.
+ + Use the transport input ssh command.
+ + Order does not matter within this group.

+What is a possible cause of runt Ethernet frames when a switch is being used: malfunctioning NIC (not a late collision)

+.. note:: A runt frame is a frame that is smaller than 64 bytes, the minimum allowed Ethernet frame.
+This type of frame is usually due to a malfunctioning NIC or excessive collisions.
+Duplex misconfiguration can cause connectivity issues.
+Excessive cable length can generate CRC errors and/or late collisions.

+switch and gateways:
+ If the switch was unable to find and load the IOS, the prompt would be switch:.
+A Layer 2 switch does not provide the default gateway for connected hosts.
+The default gateway is provided by a Layer 3 device.
+The switch cannot be managed remotely until a management VLAN and a default gateway have been configured.

+what configuration must be in place for the auto-MDIX feature to function on a switch interface?:
+ The speed and duplex of the interface must be configured for auto detect.

+What would be the most common reason that a network technician would see the following Cisco switch prompt after the switch boots?:
+ The switch operating system cannot be found.

+.. note:: The prompt of "switch:" is seen when the switch cannot find an operating system and is in the boot loader environment where only a few basic commands can be used to repair the switch to an operational state.
+When an administrator has used Telnet or SSH to gain access to a switch prompt, the prompt usually asks for a username and password or is in user EXEC mode (switch>, for example).

+.. note:: Escalating CRC errors usually means that the data is being modified during transmission from the host to the switch.
+This is often caused by high levels of electromagnetic interference on the link.

+.. warning:: Port security cannot be enabled globally.
+All active switch ports should be manually secured using the switchport port-security command, which allows the administrator to control the number of valid MAC addresses allowed to access the port.
+This command does not specify what action will be taken if a violation occurs, nor does it change the process of populating the MAC address table.

+Where are dynamically learned MAC addresses stored when sticky learning is enabled with the switchport port-security mac-address sticky command?:
+ RAM

+Match the link state to the interface and protocol status:
+ * disable -> administratively down
+ * Layer 1 problem -> down/down
+ * Layer 2 problem -> up/down
+ * operational -> up/up

+If one end of an Ethernet connection is configured for full duplex and the other end of the connection is configured for half duplex, where would late collisions be observed?: on the half-duplex end of the connection

 Chapter 6 VLANS
 ===============